solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 firewall problems] for the latest information.
 The two most important items to note:

--   Firewall doesn't support allowing dynamic IP addresses : This can occur when your ISP cycles your public IP address for you client(s).
+-   Firewall does not support allowing dynamic IP addresses : This can occur when your ISP cycles your public IP address for you client(s).
--   Firewall rules aren't available for IPv6 format: The firewall rules must be in IPv4 format.
-If you specify firewall rules in IPv6 format, you'll get a validation error.
+-   Firewall rules are not available for IPv6 format: The firewall rules must be in IPv4 format.
+If you specify firewall rules in IPv6 format, you will get a validation error.

 When connecting from other Azure services, it is likely you will not be away of the IP addresses these services use.
 You can utilize the **Allow